 Going beyond refusing single-use straws, you can also encourage and support businesses to only provide straws when requested, rather than as a default.
-You can connect them to thelaststraw.com to source posters and help them find out more about sourcing alternatives to plastic straws.
+Some cafes and restaurants find it helps to put up a poster to let customers know about their efforts to reduce plastic straws.

 You can also encourage schools, day care centres, and other child-minding communities you may be involved with to rethink the use of plastic straws in arts and crafts.

 - Single-use straws are used for a few minutes then discarded, where they’ll remain in the environment indefinitely